dadish/ProcessGraphQL/Readme.md

 > environment incompatibilities.

 ## Installation
-To install module place the contents of this directory into your `/site/modules/` directory and go to `Setup -> Modules` in your ProcessWire admin panel and click __Refresh__ button.
+To install the module, place the contents of this directory into your `/site/modules/` directory and go to `Setup -> Modules` in your ProcessWire admin panel and click __Refresh__ button.
 You should see the ProcessGraphQL module that you can install by clicking the __Install__ button next to it.